Alcoholism: Drinking to Despair

 Medications that help people recover from alcohol dependence and addiction can be valuable recovery tools.
 Since neurotransmitter systems are involved in problem drinking, medications that affect different neurotransmitter systems have been shown to help people recover from AUD.

-Opiate antagonists such as naltrexone interfere with the pleasurable effects garnered from drinking alcohol.
+Opiate antagonists such as naltrexone interfere with the pleasurable effects garnered from drinking.
 They work by blocking euphoria, which then discourages people from drinking because they are not getting the “high” alcohol brings.

 Antidepressant medications can help people with alcohol dependence and depression to stop drinking and maintain sobriety because the medications help reduce their depressive feelings.